3 ways to reduce webpack bundle size

 Go through these three steps to get a quick overview of what to do to reduce webpack bundle size.
 I have listed them with increasing difficulty so that you can start at the top and hopefully get a quick win and then you can work your way down.

 Make sure you run webpack in production mode.
 Run webpack with the

 This little flag does these two things to optimize your bundle size:

-- Set the NODE_ENV to “production”.
+production.
 This tells some packages, like React, to not include debug code.

 This visualization makes it possible for you to get a really nice overview of what is in your bundle.
 You can also compare sizes of components and dependencies.

 - Are some dependencies larger than you thought?
 Could you replace them with a minimalistic or more specialized alternative or rewrite it yourself?